STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 # How to write your CMakeLists.txt
 When writing your cmake configuration script `CMakeLists.txt`, you might rely on the following guideline to configure the project `ProjectName`.
-Note that this is only guidelines and that you can always write your cmake script from scratch, according you understand what you do.
+Note that these are only guidelines and that you can always write your cmake script from scratch, assuming you understand what you do.

 ## General cmake preamble
 ~~~{.cmake}